traefik/traefik/docs/content/middlewares/http/compress.md

     If the `Accept-Encoding` request header is absent, the response won't be encoded.
     If it is present, but its value is the empty string, then compression is disabled.
     * The response is not already compressed, i.e. the `Content-Encoding` response header is not already set.
+    * The response`Content-Type` header is one among the [includedContentTypes options](#includedcontenttypes).
     * The response`Content-Type` header is not one among the [excludedContentTypes options](#excludedcontenttypes).
     * The response body is larger than the [configured minimum amount of bytes](#minresponsebodybytes) (default is `1024`).

+    When both `includedContentTypes` and `excludedContentTypes` are present, `includedContentTypes` takes precedence.
+Only the `includedContentTypes` list will be evaluated for determining whether compression should occur, and the `excludedContentTypes` list will be ignored.

 ## Configuration Options